To help Singapore’s youth at risk, these outreach workers must hit the streets, and fit in

 When Jai noticed a gang symbol that a boy drew, the youth said he had drawn it to remember a friend who lost his life because of his gang.

-Sometimes Teng and Jai get youths to come into the YouthReach centre in Tampines to talk further, with or without accessible expressive art methods.
+Sometimes Teng and Jai get youths to come to the YouthReach centre in Tampines to talk further, with or without accessible expressive art methods.

 “By doing work on the streets, we’re constantly asking youths to be vulnerable.
 So how do we maintain the safety?” points out Teng.